karish97/serverless-template/README.md

-It is the auction-service of our serverless architecture project.
+It is the serverless template.